andres-erbsen/dename-writeup/dename.md

 We envision that `dename`'s first-come-first-served registration policy can be easily incorporated into existing systems, by simply changing the order of name registration.
-For example, instead of first registering for an account with an email provider, and then creating a mapping for that name, the email provider should first register an appropriate name for the user in `dename`, and if that succeeds, create an email account under that username.
+For example, instead of first registering for an account with an email client, and then creating a mapping for that name, the email client should first register an appropriate name for the user in `dename`, and if that succeeds, create an email account under that username.